ronaldoussoren/pyobjc/docs/api/module-objc.rst

 PyObjC therefore has a number of property classes that allow you to define new properties that do interact fully with the Key-Value Coding and Observation frameworks.

-.. todo:: Implement method for enabling properties on existing classes and tell why that is off by default and when it will be turned on by default.

-.. todo:: The description is way to minimal, even the design document contained more information.

 .. class:: object_property(name=None, read_only=False, copy=False, dynamic=False, ivar=None, typestr=_C_ID, depends_on=None)